protocolbuffers/protocolbuffers.github.io/content/reference/python/python-generated.md

 message.ClearField("foo")
 ```

-{{% alert title="Note" color="note" %}}
-Unlike in proto2, you cannot call `HasField()` for a singular non-message field
-in proto3, and the library will throw an exception if you try to do this.
-{{% /alert %}}

 ### Singular Message Fields {#embedded_message}

 Message types work slightly differently.
 You cannot assign a value to an
 embedded message field.
 Instead, assigning a value to any field within the child
 message implies setting the message field in the parent.
-In proto3, you can also
+You can also use the
-use the parent message's `HasField()` method to check if a message type field
+parent message's `HasField()` method to check if a message type field value has
-value has been set, which you can't do with other types of proto3 singular
-field.
+been set.

 So, for example, let's say you have the following `.proto` definition: